Daffodil LogoSt Mary's Church, Dymock

 Parish / Benefice

 This is the lowest level of the structure.
-It is managed by the Parochial Church Council (PCC) which comprises the Incumbent, two Churchwardens and several elected representatives of the congregation.
-A benefice was usually one local church with its priest (known as the Incumbent or Curate) and possibly one or more newish priests, usually called the ‘Curate’, though technically the ‘Assistant Curate’, who were placed there as part of their training or to assist the Incumbent of a large parish.
+It is managed by the Parochial Church Council (PCC) which comprises the Incumbent (the Vicar or Rector), two Churchwardens and several elected representatives of the congregation.
+A benefice was usually one local church with its priest (known as the Incumbent or Curate) and possibly one or more newish priests, usually called the ‘Curate’ though technically the ‘Assistant Curate’, who were placed there as part of their training or to assist the Incumbent of a large parish.
 There may also be one or more (Lay) Readers.
 More recently, several parishes have been grouped together under one Incumbent, with or without other Assistant Priests or Readers, because of the scarcity and cost of stipendiary (paid) priests to act as Incumbents in each parish.
 (Return to Top)

-Ministry Chapter Parochial Church Council (PCC)
+Parish or Benefice Team Parochial Church Council (PCC)

-Mainly Advice & Support Legislative Functions
+Advice and Support Legislative Functions